-As a veterinarian, when I’m presented with a sick animal my first step in problem solving is a good history.
+As a veterinarian, when presented with a sick animal, the first step in problem solving is a good history.
 Of course, there are always exceptions to the rule.
-For example, in a crisis I skip the history taking and go directly to doing what’s necessary to save a life.
+For example, in a crisis, you skip the history taking and go directly to doing what’s necessary to save a life.

 The objective of a good history is to gain clarity as to what happened that may have contributed to or created the problem.
 A good history guides us in deciding the proper tests to run — always with the goal of making the correct diagnosis.

 In education reform, we have been “reforming” at a steady clip for over 30 years.
-The patient —the public education system—has not been cured, has been given prescription after prescription all of which have made it appear clinically sicker, and the main diagnosis we are working off of is that the standards aren’t “high” enough plus we have now added that the tests aren’t good enough.
+The patient —the public education system—is not cured after being given prescription after prescription resulting in little to no lasting improvement.
+The main diagnosis?
+The standards aren’t “high” enough and the tests aren’t good enough.

-Ronald Reagan’s National Commission on Excellence in Education reported that we were “A Nation at Risk” and ever since, the general public has believed that standards were both the problem and the solution.
-So we set our course of reforms on standards and testing.
+Ronald Reagan’s National Commission on Excellence in Education reported that we were “A Nation at Risk” and since then the general public has believed that standards were both the problem and the solution.
+So we set our course for reforms based on standards and testing.

 We misdiagnosed both the problem and what that famous report said.

-It is important that we know this because when we look at the patient today, the initial problems still exist but our misdiagnosis and the wrong cocktail of prescriptions have made the system worse.
+It is important that we know this because when we look at the patient today, the initial problems still exist but our misdiagnosis and the wrong cocktail of prescriptions have made the patient in some ways worse.

-Now, the country is addicted to the treatment; dependent on tests to tell us how the patient is doing versus looking at the patient itself.
-We are monitoring our system to the brink of death.
+Because the country is addicted to the treatment —dependent on tests to tell us how the patient is doing — we are monitoring our system to the brink of death.
 Therefore, it’s time to thoroughly re-evaluate the patient.

 A wise old vet school professor once advised,